2018 Book Selection - "Hidden Figures" by Margot Lee Shetterly

-Please come prepared to discuss the book with other incoming students and an Engineering School faculty member on Monday, August 21, part of your Wahoo Welcome activities.
+Please come prepared to discuss the book with other incoming students and a SEAS faculty member on Monday, August 27 — part of your Wahoo Welcome activities.
 Details on your discussion time, location, and leader will be provided later this summer.

 Please send your suggestions for future CRE selections to Professor Elizabeth Opila.

 We selected the following books for the CRE in recent years:

 - 2016 Leaving Orbit by Margaret Lazarus Dean

 - 2015 Spare Parts by Joshua Davis

 - 2014 Ingenious: A True Story of Invention, Automotive Daring and the Race to Revive America